Deon-v/Valr.Net/README.md

 The library relies on [CryptoExchange.Net](https://github.com/JKorf/CryptoExchange.Net), please support [Jan Korf](https://github.com/JKorf) for all his hard work.

 ## Status
-This library is in development and about 20% complete.
+This library is currently in development and about 60% complete.
+The Rest API portion has been implemented 100% and needs to be tested.

+The Websockets will be implemented in the next week.

 ## Donate / Sponsor